 Held the record for the highest-grossing independent movie of all time until October 2002, when it was surpassed by My Big Fat Greek Wedding (2002).

-The two fishermen were father and son in law.
-Sanchez and Myrick toyed with the idea that one of them was playing a prank on the kids, like something out of Scooby Doo, Where Are You!
+(at around 12 mins) The two fishermen were father- and son-in-law.
+Eduardo Sánchez and Daniel Myrick toyed with the idea that one of them was playing a prank on the kids, like something out of Scooby Doo, Where Are You!
 (1969).
 They didn't follow through with it because it seemed a cheesy reason for all the spooky goings on.

 This film uses the word "fuck" 154 times.